|My Favourite Planet > English > People > |

 Detail of the musicians in the mosaic above.

-The image shows a group of four people on what appears to be a street, suggested simply by a plain wall and part of a doorway.
+The image shows a group of four people on what appears to be a street, suggested simply by a plain wall and part of a doorway on the right.
 However, the setting may be a stage and the door the central entrance of the skene (stage building).

 The other three figures are more richly dressed in chitons and himatia (cloaks), wear theatrical masks and play musical instruments.
-The musician on the left wears a woman's hair, mask and clothing, and plays a double flute (aulos).
+The musician on the left wears a woman's hair, mask and clothing, and plays the double pipes (aulos).
 The other two male figures to the right and in front of the "woman" wear wreaths and sandals, and have their himatia tied around their waists.
-The central musician plays small cymbals and third plays a large tympanon (frame drum).
+The central musician plays small cymbals, and the third holds a large tympanon (frame drum) in his left hand and taps its underside with his right hand.
 Both male figures appear to be dancing to the music, or perhaps stamping the beat.

 The signature of Dioskourides of Samos on the mosaic of musicians above.